MA Sociology / Overview

 2:2 Honours degree (or overseas equivalent) in a Social Science subject for Postgraduate Diploma route entry.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Would you like to learn from leading innovators in research methods?
+- You are interested in learning from leading innovators in research methods

-- Do you want to benefit from an outstanding team of educators and well-resourced teaching support materials?
+- You want to benefit from an outstanding team of educators and well-resourced teaching support materials

-- Would you like the opportunity to study with internationally respected scholars?
+- You would like the opportunity to study with internationally respected scholars

 For entry in the academic year beginning September 2017, the tuition fees are as follows: